 - Children who have two or more infections of any severity may need tests.

 The tests that are advised may vary depending on local policies and the child's age.
-There are various tests (scans, etc) that can check on the structure and function of the urinary tract (the kidneys, the tubes called ureters, the bladder and the urethra (the tube that passes urine from the bladder)).
+There are various tests (scans, etc) which may be used.
+These are to check on the structure and function of the urinary tract (the kidneys, the bladder and the tubes which carry urine).

 Note: the general rules as to which children should have further tests following a urine infection have been laid out in guidelines from the National Institute for Health and Care Excellence (NICE).
 The section above tries to summarise this guideline.
-However, this guideline was published in 2007 and is controversial.
-Other guidelines that have been published since are different.
-Before the publication of this guideline, more children would have usually had tests.
-For a flavour of the controversy and debate over who needs tests - see the references at the end of this leaflet.
+This may differ in other countries.

 General tips following a urine infection in a child